mohit12-cpu/face-attendence/README.md

 CognAttendance is a student attendance management system that uses facial recognition technology to track and record student attendance.
 Built with Python, Flask, and OpenCV, this system provides an efficient and automated way to manage student attendance using facial biometrics.

+The system offers both a web-based interface and a desktop application for flexible deployment options.

 ## Features

 - **Facial Recognition**: Automatically identify students using face recognition technology
 - **Multi-User System**: Separate interfaces for administrators and students
 - **Real-time Attendance**: Capture and record attendance in real-time
 - **Database Flexibility**: Supports SQLite (default), MySQL, and PostgreSQL
-- **Web-based Interface**: Responsive web interface built with Flask and Bootstrap
+- **Dual Interface**: Both web-based and desktop applications available
 - **Data Export**: Export attendance records to CSV format
 - **Student Management**: Add, edit, and remove student records
 - **Attendance Dashboard**: Visual dashboard with statistics and recent records